President/President-Elect/Vice President/Past President Roles

 - Attends Yuma-Pacific annual meeting and co-presents with CEO “State of AIHA” report

-- For Requests for Comment and Information from Government Entities and for Legislation: Participates in poll as arranged by Director, Government Relations.
-If comments are warranted, reviews final draft and is AIHA’s signatory.
+- For Requests for Comment and Information from Government Entities and Legislation: Participates in a poll arranged by Director, Government Relations.
+If comments are warranted, reviews the final draft and is AIHA’s signatory.

 - For Testimony: Reviews final draft and, if under very tight time constraints, may exercise independent authority to approve.
 May also decide on the Association’s spokesperson.

 - Is available for all press interviews (via phone, TV, or print) that are arranged through the Marketing/Communications Dept.; apprises Marketing/Communications of all consultations in which they are invited to develop talking points in advance

 - Produces (or works with staff to create) a monthly president’s column for The Synergist